xuedee/install-vivado2015.2-at-ubuntu14.04/README.md

 sudo chgrp -R xd .Xilinx
 sudo chown -R xd .Xilinx

-nearny there, use this manually setup the system environmental variables:
+nearly there, use this manually setup the system environmental variables:
 (actually I dont need SDK, so I didn't ticked this opetion during installation, however, <b>if you do need this function, make sure ticked SDK box during installation</b>, otherwise it would be diffcult to install it afterwards.
 Xilinx official website said users can add extra function by [help/aditional function in vivado]) however I did try, and the [next] button on the bottom of the window is just hang there. may need to uninstall it and reinstall it to make the SDK install properly.

 /opt/Xilinx/Vivado/2015.2/settings64.sh